Tijuana River Sewage Crisis

 The failure to treat the sewage is a complex cross-border problem, with years of neglect and lack of funding in both the U.S. and Mexico that has caused the crisis to worsen.
 It is now an environmental, social justice and public health catastrophe that continues to disproportionately impact communities in South County San Diego.
 San Diego Coastkeeper took up this issue in 2023, and we are committed to using every means at our disposal to address the Tijuana Sewage Crisis.

-Learn more by checking out our two-part blog series ‘Understanding the Tijuana River Sewage Crisis’:
+Learn more by checking out our three-part blog series ‘Understanding the Tijuana River Sewage Crisis’:

 Tijuana River: ACTION Timeline